alpacahq/alpaca-py/README.md

 **Listing All Accounts**

 The ``BrokerClient.list_accounts`` method allows you to list all the brokerage accounts under your management.
 The method takes an optional parameter ``search_parameters`` which requires a ``ListAccountsRequest`` object.
-This parameter allows you filter the list of accounts returned.
+This parameter allows you to filter the list of accounts returned.

 ```python
 from alpaca.broker.client import BrokerClient